German Shepherd Growth & Weight Chart (Updated in 2025)

 6-month-old German Shepherd

 Your GSD is now becoming independent and will want to roam different areas and interact with their world on many more levels.
-Be aware that they could weigh 50 lbs at 6 months, so caution is needed with control and safety as they explore.
+Be aware that they could weigh 50 pounds at 6 months, so caution is needed with control and safety as they explore.

 9-month-old German Shepherd

 At this age, your GSD will look like an adult but might still exhibit some puppy behaviors.
-He might still be a bit goofy, gangly, and stubborn when it comes to training.
+They might still be a bit goofy, gangly, and stubborn when it comes to training.
 So, it’s important to know how to encourage good behavior.

 German Shepherd females are reaching sexual maturity at this age.
 They may have their first estrus (heat) period.
 So, be mindful of letting them off the lead during this time if other dogs are around.